Callie Lee Lindemann

 Callie Lee Lindemann recently joined the firm and focuses her practice on reclamation and water law, agribusiness, public agency law and regulatory compliance.

-Ms. Lindemann is passionate about shaping the future of farming, the environment, and water for future of California and the American West.
+Ms. Lindemann is passionate about shaping the future of farming, the environment, and water for the future of California and the American West.
 She attended the University of Nevada, Reno where she graduated with a Bachelor of Arts in Criminal Justice and a Minor in English Literature.

 During law school, Ms. Lindemann was a Staff Writer for the University of Pacific McGeorge Law Review, a finalist in the Ben Franz Mock Trial Competition, a Student Associate of the Anthony M. Kennedy Inn of Court and served as the Vice President of the Water Law Society.
 Her academic achievements earned her entry on the Dean’s List and a “Witkin Award for Water Resources Law” in the fall of 2016.